Open Now — 24/7 Plumbing

 Recognise Signs of a Gas Leak

 Educate yourself on the signs of a gas leak.
-This can include an unusual smell (often described as similar to rotten eggs), a hissing sound near gas lines or appliances, unusually high gas meter readings, or pets behaving strangely.
-Recognising these signs can help you react quickly and appropriately in the event of a leak.
+These can include an unusual smell (often described as similar to rotten eggs), a hissing sound near gas lines or appliances, unusually high gas meter readings, or strange pet behaviour.
+Recognising these signs can help you react quickly and appropriately during a leak.

 Carbon Monoxide Poisoning